RottenThunder/Project-Ember/DevLog/December-2021.md

     - The Renderer has now been re-enginneered to support more of a 2D-Style Renderer approach
     - An Example of this new approach is making a draw call a lot easier to use.
 All you have to do is call Ember::Renderer2D::DrawQuad() with the position, size and colour/texture of the Quad to be drawn
     - The Game code now has to be refactored to use the new Renderer2D

+## Day 60 (13/12/2021)
+- Commit "2 in 1 Shaders"
+    - The Renderer now uses 1 Shader to render the shader and texture at the same time
+    - This gives way to adding tints to textures
+    - The Game Code has been refactored to use the new Renderer2D